Hedley Thomas: Investigative reporting in Australia (1999 – 2017)

 From 1999, Thomas focused on investigative journalism for The Courier-Mail and later The Australian.
 He won the 1999 Walkley Award for Best Investigative Writing alongside Paul Whittaker for exposing a covert online betting operation known as the "Net Bet affair".
 In 2003, he won another Walkley for a feature on the jailing of Queensland Chief Magistrate Diane Fingleton.

 In 2005, Thomas investigated medical negligence involving Queensland surgeon Dr. Jayant Patel.
 His reporting led to public inquiries and won a Walkley Award and the Sir Keith Murdoch Award for Journalism.
 His articles formed the basis for his book Sick to Death (2007), which won the Queensland Premiers Literary Award for "Literary Work Advancing Public Debate".
+In 2025, Thomas returned to the investigation and its consequences in podcast format.

 Thomas joined The Australian as National Chief Correspondent in 2006.
 His reporting on the arrest and mistreatment of Indian-born doctor Muhamed Haneef in 2007 earned him his first Gold Walkley for excellence in journalism.

 After working in corporate communications at Queensland Gas Company (QGC) and BG Group between 2008 and 2010, Thomas returned to The Australian in 2010.
 He subsequently covered stories on political misconduct, trade union corruption and public infrastructure, including high-profile figures such as Clive Palmer.
 His work on the Wivenhoe Dam inquiry and Queensland floods earned him the 2012 Clarion Award for Queensland Journalist of the Year.